Askedio/laravel-ratchet/README.md

 **This is an updated fork of [Laravel Ratchet](https://github.com/Askedio/laravel-ratchet), built specifically to work with this [custom fork](https://github.com/simonhamp/echo) of Laravel Echo.**

-This fork enables you to create and run a fully functioning WebSocket server in your Laravel app that works with Laravel's built-in [broadcasting](https://laravel.com/docs/5.5/broadcasting).
+This fork enables you to create and run a fully functioning WebSocket server in your Laravel app that can receive messages from ZeroMQ.

 ## Requirements

 - PHP 7.1
+- Laravel 5.5
 - ZeroMQ
 - ext-zmq for PHP